-I am haunted by a photograph published in the Guardian and the Times on May 28th 2007.
+I am haunted by a photograph published in the Guardian and the Times on May 28th, 2007.
 The photograph depicts the horrific plight of twenty-seven African migrants clinging to a tuna pen in the Mediterranean Sea.
 These "irregular migrants", as they are referred to by the Maltese government were literally hanging on for their lives after the boat they were traveling in sank half-way between Malta and Libya.
-Meanwhile the governments of Libya and Malta argued over who was responsible for their rescue1.
-One of the oldest humanitarian maritime laws clearly states that it is, "an obligation to provide assistance, regardless of nationality or status of persons in distress at sea2."
+Meanwhile, the governments of Libya and Malta argued over who was responsible for their rescue.
+One of the oldest humanitarian maritime laws clearly states that it is "an obligation to provide assistance, regardless of nationality or status of persons in distress at sea".
 The twenty-seven migrants were eventually rescued by the Italian Navy and taken to the Italian island of Lampedusa.
-The shipwrecked Africans had spent three days in open seas.
+The shipwrecked Africans had spent six days at sea and more than 24 hours clinging on to the tuna nets.

-Nearly 6000 immigrants have died on the Frontiers of Europe since 1988.
-Among them 1,883 have been lost at sea in the Sicilian Channel between Libya, Tunisia, Malta and Italy3.
-Migrants pay unscrupulous smugglers 1,500-2000 euros to travel by floating coffin from North Africa to Italy.
+Nearly 6,000 immigrants have died on the frontiers of Europe since 1988.
+Among them 1,883 have been lost at sea in the Sicilian Channel between Libya, Tunisia, Malta and Italy.3 Migrants pay unscrupulous smugglers 1,500-2000 euro to travel by floating coffin from North Africa to Italy.
 The journey can take more than five days in vessels inadequate for the task, usually wooden fishing boats often with more than fifty men, women and children on board.

-In a recent essay Martin McCabe suggested that we might be forgiven for thinking that borders in Europe do not mean much anymore, he comments, "Of course that depends who you are and where you are.
+In a recent essay Martin McCabe suggested that we might be forgiven for thinking that borders in Europe do not mean much anymore.
+He commented,

+Of course that depends who you are and where you are.
 'Fortress Europe', with all of its medieval connotations, is still a powerful and structuring ideological formation at work in Union policy.
-The bodies of young African men being washed ashore on the beaches of Lampedusa near Sicily are testament to this4."
+The bodies of young African men being washed ashore on the beaches of Lampedusa near Sicily are testament to this.4

 If our long-term survival is at stake, we have a basic responsibility to our species to venture to other worlds.
-Like sailors on a becalmed sea, we sense the stirring of a breeze.
+Sailors on a becalmed sea, we sense the stirring of a breeze.